 BY Vince Cooper

-DENIS Law was one of those players that it was hard to dislike, even if he wasn’t on your team.
-He played the game with gusto and joy and it rubbed off on those around him.
-Even in a side containing George Best and Bobby Charlton, ‘The Law Man’ was recognised as ‘The King’.
+DENIS Law was one of those players that, as a fan, it was hard to dislike, even if he wasn’t on your team.
+As an opponent it might well have been a different story as the likes of Jack Charlton and Ian Ure would no doubt have agreed.
+He played the game with fire, gusto and joy and it rubbed off on those around him.
+Even in a side containing George Best and Bobby Charlton, it was Law who was recognised as ‘The King’.

 A bespectacled Denis in a school line up